magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Regular expression
 ------------------

-| We did not write the description to this field.
+| Same as the first expression.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/modules/did/did.html#did-expression-1.  <https://wiki.magnusbilling.org/en/source/modules/did/did.html#did-expression-1.>`_.